offerrall/PyAlias-Windows-Alias-Manager/README.md

 - **Can't modify environment** - `set VAR=value` only affects the subprocess

 For these use cases, use shell-specific solutions (`.bashrc`, PowerShell profiles, etc.)

+## Contributing

+Pull requests welcome.
+Keep it simple and fast.

 ## License